mark-hobbs/BB_PD/README.md

 **Windows:** if you are using a Windows machine with an Intel CPU, the author recommends the use of icc (Intel C/C++ compiler).
 This produces highly optimised code that will run significantly faster.

 **MacOS:** the use of OpenMP with mex functions is significantly more complicated on MacOS but it is possible.
-The following link provides details for... clang is the only compatable compiler.
+This [link](https://stackoverflow.com/questions/37362414/openmp-with-mex-in-matlab-on-mac) provides details for modifying the default mex compiler configuration file.
+Clang is the only compatable compiler.
 In the author's experience, code compiled with clang will run significanly slower than icc.

 The author intends to provide a pure MATLAB code in the future for educational purposes.